-The school year is structured with a series of different activities which are complemented by crafts, songs, stories, field trips and visitors.
-All of these components are designed to heighten the child’s awareness of him/herself, the family and the community.
+The school year is structured with a series of different activities which are complemented by crafts, songs, stories, field trips and community visitors.
+All of these components are designed to heighten the child’s awareness of themselves, the family and the community.

 By painting, cutting and pasting, playing with puzzles, games and blocks, the children explore their artistic creativity and development fine motor skills.